-The DuPage County Jail provides for the custody of individuals awaiting trial, serving sentences up to one year, or sentenced to periodic imprisonment.
+The DuPage County Correctional Facility provides for the custody of individuals awaiting trial, serving sentences up to one year, or sentenced to periodic imprisonment.

-In 2004, the jail was re-accredited by the American Correctional Association with one of the highest overall ratings of any corrections facility in the United States.
-The jail consistently receives high marks from the Illinois Department of Corrections and continues to operate in an efficient, cost-effective manner, despite a rapidly increasing population.
+In 2004, the facility was re-accredited by the American Correctional Association with one of the highest overall ratings of any corrections facility in the United States.
+The correctional facility consistently receives high marks from the Illinois Department of Corrections and continues to operate in an efficient, cost-effective manner, despite a rapidly increasing population.

 In 1868, a $20,000 two-story brick courthouse and jail was built on land donated by Wheaton resident Warren Wheaton.
 This building in downtown Wheaton served DuPage County until 1896.